 - Ethnic specialism Full Circle Funeral staff have the knowledge and skills to support any cultural, religious or spiritual needs or wishes.

 - Home arranged funerals – positively encouraged, supporting families arranging funerals themselves is considered a privilege.

 - Local celebrants – They have links with a range of local celebrants, independents, civil celebrants, Humanists, pagans and others in the area.
 David is also a trained civil celebrant and would be happy to help families.
-When meeting a celebrant Dave or Sarah will accompany you to ensure that your ideas and principles are not unintentionally overlooked.
+When meeting a celebrant you can ask that your Full Circle contact accompany you to ensure that your ideas and principles are not unintentionally overlooked.